 He offered an example millions choose to imitate.

 Early Christians were not pious or in any way ‘superior’, they strove to live their lives full of love, patience, humility and virtue.

 When they failed, they picked themselves up and started all over again.

 Keeping the memory of Jesus and his forgiveness and unconditional love alive became an important activity from the catacombs of Rome in the first century, to the churches and cathedrals across Europe.

 In ancient cultures as at Athens in Greece, the temple had been reserved for priests, while the people stood outside, divinity hidden.

-This was gradually characterised by the pointed arch of the ‘Gothic’ style, indicating the way to heaven, where peace would reign and life would continue forever.
+This was gradually characterized by the pointed arch of the so-called ‘Gothic’ style, indicating the way to heaven, where peace would reign and life would continue forever.